 Typically, yes, flatbread is made with wheat flour, which contains gluten.
 Only flatbread that is made with safely gluten free ingredients according to a gluten free recipe will be gluten free.

 This flatbread recipe is the most versatile and basic, and can used almost anywhere a flexible, flatbread is called for.
-There are a number of recipes on the blog that are types of flatbread, including gluten free pita bread, gluten free naan, and gluten free flour tortillas, but they're also something else specific.
-Pita is used for its pocket and has a tighter crumb, naan is a yogurt-containing Indian yeast bread, and tortillas are thinner.
+Gluten free pita is used for its pocket and has a tighter crumb; gluten free naan is a yogurt-containing Indian yeast bread, and gluten free tortillas are thinner and less bread-like.

-No, if you don't plan to roll the flatbread at all, you don't have to roll it when it's still warm.
-If you don't roll the bread when it's warm, though, it won't be as flexible once it's cool.
+No!
+If you don't plan to roll the flatbread tightly at all, you don't have to roll it when it's still warm.
+And even if you do, just reheat cold flatbread gently and you can roll it.

 Ingredients

-- ¾ cup (105 g) all purpose gluten free flour blend (I used Better Batter; click thru for full info), plus more for sprinkling
+- ยพ cup (105 g) all purpose gluten free flour blend (I used Better Batter; click thru for full info), plus more for sprinkling

 - 5 tablespoons (38 g) tapioca starch/flour (See Recipe Notes)